 Eastern Shore, Maryland

 Not all projects we take on start from scratch.
 In fact, many of our projects are additions to a house or in this unique case an addition to a family estate giving us a rare opportunity to contribute to a timeless property.

 Located on a private family estate dating back to the 1600’s, the new chapel needed to fit within the existing scale and character of this historic estate.
-As with the original buildings, the new chapel feature handmade brick with special shapes at the water table and the entry surround.
-The entry recalls feature prevalent in other historic churches in the area and boast brick pilasters with a segmental pediment.
+As with the original buildings, the new chapel features handmade brick with special shapes at the water table and the entry surround.
+The entry recalls features prevalent in other historic churches in the area and boasts brick pilasters with a segmental pediment.
 True jack arches over the windows and a brick archivolt over the sanctuary window add a feel of authenticity.
-Other historic details include a graduated slate roof, wood cornice and modillions, paneled shutters, and single pain mahogany windows with restoration glass.
+Other historic details include a graduated slate roof, wood cornice and modillions, paneled shutters, and single pane mahogany windows with restoration glass.